Loft Conversion Regulations

 If the proposal assumes that an internal wall is loadbearing, its construction and foundations are to be exposed for assessment and if not adequate further details are to be submitted.
 Indeed, any existing element of structure likely to be receiving a greater loading than previously should be assessed for suitability and if not adequate replaced or the loads taken safely to ground by alternative means.

 Steel beams are often required to support new floor joists.
-A suitably qualified person should undertake the structural design.
 Any beams, beam bearings, posts, trimmers and connection details should be justified by calculations, copies of which should be submitted for checking by the Authority.

 Beams must not bear into chimneys or the party wall between chimneys.